radavis/nand2tetris/README.md

 }
 ```

-Compiliation is the process of parsing text, to a low-level language that a computer understands (machine code).
+Compiliation is the process of parsing text and converting it into a low-level language that a computer understands (machine code).
 This process is broken up into several layers of abstraction and typically involves three translators: a compiler, a vm, and an assembler.

 ## Compiler
 The compiler's task is broken into two stages: